nikitarevenco/instant-lsp.nvim/README.md

 Or just choose the ones that you want, and you are done!

+**Note:** You'll likely need to install quite a few languages on your system if you choose the `all` options. e.g. you might need to install R, Rust, Ruby and others if you don't have them.
+If you don't want to do this, don't use `all` and just choose the languages you _do_ want!

 ### Configuration

 The `setup` function accepts a table with the following default options: